 The project is student-initiated.
-Though music majors will usually complete it in the music department, it may be carried out in another discipline or in an established cross-disciplinary study area, as long as permission is granted by the music department chair.
+Though Performing Arts major music concentrators will usually complete it in the Performing Arts department, it may be carried out in another discipline or in an established cross-disciplinary study area, as long as permission is granted by the Performing Arts department chair.
 The nature of the project can be flexible; it may involve individual research, collaborative work, or contain components of internships, study-abroad programs, etc. The most popular St. Mary’s Project in Music, though, is a public recital with scholarly program notes.

 At the time of registration for the fall semester of the Senior year, you will file a proposal and an action plan that describes the nature of the project (see Appendix VI and VII).
-The contract and action plan are signed by you, a member of the music department faculty designated as the faculty mentor (in most cases this will be the instructor of the St. Mary’s Project Seminar), your academic advisor, and the music department chair.
+The contract and action plan are signed by you, a member of the Performing Arts department music faculty designated as the faculty mentor (in most cases this will be the instructor of the St. Mary’s Project Seminar), your academic advisor, and the Performing Arts department chair.

 The contract will give a title for the project, along with a description that identifies the nature and type of project, the components of the project, and the form of the public presentation.
 The action plan will detail what will happen in the first semester.

 At the time of registration for the spring semester (when registering for MUSC 494), you will file another action plan.
 If the project has changed substantially, you will file an amended contract.

 At this same time, if the plans for any part of the project require audio-visual equipment (beyond the equipment necessary for recording a concert), you must make these plans concrete, and work with the audio-visual people in the library to insure that such equipment will be available when it is needed.
 If it is necessary to reserve the equipment, you may reserve a date for performance in an appropriate concert hall with the music office at this time.
 Please see the information below (Appendix II) about reserving a date and a hall.